Welcome to today's edition of the Rush 24-7 podcast.

 I don't have to use tricks to keep you here.

-During this back and forth Newt Romney on Fannie Mae and Freddie Mac.
+During this back and forth, Newt Romney on Fannie Mae and Freddie Mac.

 Santorum said, you know what?

-Can we stipulate?
+Can we stipulate Newt's rich?

-Newt's rich, or Romney's rich made a lot of money.
+Romney's rich, made a lot of money.

 I wish I had that much.

-Newt worked at whatever he did was just a great speaker of the house, but can we stipulate this stuff and get back to the issues that matter here?
+Can we stipulate this stuff and get back to the issues that matter here?

 And the place erupted.